opensciencegrid/dosar/docs/Materials/DSP_DT2017.md

    * Workflows and distributed environments
    * Workflows with Directed Acyclic Graphs (DAGs)
+   * Brief Introduction to clouds and containers

 ### Friday AM Session

-   * Introduction to cloud and container environemts
+   * UNESP Presentation and Tour
    * Close out and resources for further collaboration

 ## Detailed Schedule